Ancillary Legal Definition: Everything You Need to Know

 Here are the different types of ancillary documents :

 - Power of attorney.
 It allows someone to make decisions on your behalf.
 These include financial decisions, medical decisions.

 - Declaration of Guardian.
 It helps you specify who you want or don't want as a guardian of your estate or personnel.

 - Estate planning.
 They are supplementary documents which are attached to the main will.

 If you need help with ancillary items you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.